Pronounced: Gloss –ek-to-me

 You will have a tracheotomy to allow you to breathe during and after surgery.
 This creates an opening from the outside of your neck to your windpipe.
-A tube is inserted through the opening so that you can breathe.
+A tube is inserted through the opening to allow for air flow.
 It is usually temporary.

 If part of the tongue needs to be removed, the doctor will remove this cancerous section.
 The remaining area of the tongue will be sewn so that there is no hole.
 Sometimes, a small graft of skin will be used to fill the hole.
 This skin graft will then be sewn into place.

 If the entire tongue needs to be removed, this is a more complicated surgery.
 The doctor will remove the diseased tongue.
 A piece of skin from your wrist will also be removed.
 This skin graft will be placed in the hole left by the tongue.
 Blood vessels will also be attached from any remaining tongue to the graft.
 This is to ensure blood flow.